How to Print Sublimation Images: A Beginner’s Guide

 It doesn’t work well with natural fibers.
 If you want vivid and permanent results, use materials with a high polyester mix.

-TeckWrap Craft’s Sublimation Sheets to the Rescue!
+TeckWrap Craft’s Sublimation Sheets To The Rescue!

 TeckWrap Craft’s Sublimation Sheets will let you do your sublimation fast and easy.
 Choosing your kind of sublimation sheets is not a problem.